varabyte/kotter/README.md

   onInputChanged {
     if (input.any { !it.isLetter() }) { rejectInput() }
     // Would also work: input = input.filter { it.isLetter() }
-    // although oftren `rejectInput()` specifies your intention more clearly }
+    // although often `rejectInput()` specifies your intention more clearly }
   /* ... */
 }